Cramerton, North Carolina: History

-Originally named Mayworth, the town was founded in 1906 when J.H.
+Originally named Mayesworth, the town was founded in 1906 when J.H.
 Mayes built a spinning mill along the banks of the South Fork of the Catawba River, just east of Gastonia.
 In 1910, textile engineer and Thomasville native Stuart Warren Cramer became owner and president of the mill and property.
 He turned the mill and the surrounding community into a model mill village.
-In 1922 Cramer changed the name of the mill to Cramerton Mills, and the name of the town to Cramerton.
+In 1921, Cramer changed the name of the town to Cramerton, and the name of the mill to Cramerton Mills in 1922.
+Also in 1921, Cramer built the church buildings for the Cramerton Methodist Church (known originally as Mayworth Methodist Church) and First Baptist Church.
 In 1923, Cramer built the Mayflower Weave Mill.

 Cramer is credited with designing and equipping "about one-third of the new cotton mills in the South" between 1895 and 1915, and simultaneously acquiring extensive holdings in textile mills.
 Among Cramer's numerous industrial engineering patents was one for the "Cramer System of Air Conditioning", which included the automatic regulation of temperature and humidity.
 These early innovations in air conditioning resulted more from the need to remove lint from the air (a persistent problem in the textile mills) than to cool the factory atmosphere.
 The term "air conditioning" is attributed to Cramer.

 In 1946 the mills and homes were sold to Burlington Industries, who in turn sold the homes to residents.
 The Town of Cramerton incorporated in 1967 and began providing municipal services.

+In 1997, a luxury home on Cramer Mountain was briefly the residence Steven Eugene Chambers, a participant in the October 1997 Loomis Fargo robbery.
 The Mayworth School was listed on the National Register of Historic Places in 2002.